okvianey/okvianey/README.md

 # 👋 Hello there!
 ## I’m Vianey

-project maker, frontend developer, and self-taught learner.
-Currently on my journey to switch from communications to technology, I'm looking forward to working on projects that benefit the community.

 ## 📌 Currently
 - Working as freelancer
 - I’m looking to collaborate on open source projects
-- If I'm not working on my computer, I'm probably drinking coffee, talking, or having fun with my friends.
+- If I'm not working on my computer, I'm probably drinking coffee, or talking about tech.

 ## 💪 Skills
 - Persistence